View Source AWS.DataSync (aws-elixir v1.0.4)

 Before you begin, make sure that you understand how DataSync accesses SMB file servers.

-Configures a transfer task, which defines where and how DataSync moves your data.
+Configures a task, which defines where and how DataSync transfers your data.

-A task includes a source location, destination location, and the options for how and when you want to transfer your data (such as bandwidth limits, scheduling, among other options).
+A task includes a source location, destination location, and transfer options (such as bandwidth limits, scheduling, and more).

 If you're planning to transfer data to or from an Amazon S3 location, review how DataSync can affect your S3 request charges and the DataSync pricing page before you begin.